 I have many projects, but the overarching theme is this: I help information be conveyed, and transformed where necessary, so that it reaches people.
-I love using this talent to help people identify and do whatever they're passionate about, and my very favorite way to help and enable people is through healthcare education.
+I love using this talent to help people identify and achieve whatever they're passionate about, and my very favorite way to help and enable people is through healthcare education.

 I grew up with a severely autistic older brother, a medically savvy family, and lots of exposure to healthcare and social advocacy.
 Then, I was fortunate to work in body art, a small animal hospital, and as a medical massage therapist (you can view my Clinical Experience resume on Google Drive).
 As a result, I've gained a great deal of practice with clinical client education, and observed how best to ensure client compliance with care regimens.
 The best skill I've developed through all of this is the ability to help find the right information to answer people's questions, and contextualize the information in ways that are tailored to the individual.

 My long-term career is built on enabling people to have free access to all the healthcare information I can possibly provide for them, so that they can independently be as healthy and pain-free as possible.
 I also intend to one day make healthcare services accessible and affordable for everyone, but both that goal and my more immediate plans start first with abundant, free client education.
 I have consistently observed that the education of the patient — and their resultant sense of agency — is the crux of running a practice that is both medically effective and cost-effective.
 I believe this principle is the key to improving public health and reducing healthcare costs for everyone, thus improving accessibility to resources and enhancing a positive public health cycle.

 Thank you for your interest in my site and my projects!
 Please consider subscribing to my quarterlyish email newsletter, where I give updates about new developments and launches, share links to new material, and tell bad puns.